-Current research conducted under Kügle’s supervision in an NWO-funded PhD project (‘Late medieval court culture in the northern Low Countries: Visualizing, interpreting, and contextualizing music fragments’, PhD student: Eliane Fankhauser) reveals that Utrecht, one of the epicentres of the movement, was home to a rich culture of contemporaneous musica figurata strongly influenced by French court practices.
+Recent research conducted under Kügle’s supervision in an NWO-funded PhD project (‘Late medieval court culture in the northern Low Countries: Visualizing, interpreting, and contextualizing music fragments’, PhD student: Eliane Fankhauser, 2014-18) revealed that Utrecht, one of the epicentres of the movement, was home to a rich culture of contemporaneous musica figurata strongly influenced by French court practices.
 Further, Utrecht supported a lavish (and expensive) organ culture.
 This provides a strikingly new context for the musical choices made by Geert Groote and his followers who clearly perceived these musical practices as evidence for the corruption of the present-day Church.

-Ulrike Hascher-Burger herself in turn engages with the music of the Amsterdam Beguines around 1600.
+Ulrike Hascher-Burger engaged with the music of the Amsterdam Beguines around 1600.

 Strongly influenced by the Devotio, the music of the Beguines referenced the ‘past’ of this movement, while threading contemporary influences (music of the Dutch Republic) into that past.

-This confluence of research interests offers excellent comparative material within the Utrecht team in terms of different appropriations of the musical past in a single region (the northern Netherlands) from ca. 1400 to ca. 1600.
+This confluence of research interests offered excellent comparative material within the Utrecht team in terms of different appropriations of the musical past in the northern Netherlands, the Rhineland and northern Germany from ca. 1400 to ca. 1600.